amadlung/2019-04-11-gwu/_build/html/_sources/index.md.txt

 - Register for a free account on CyVerse [**Here**](https://user.cyverse.org/register)

-- Complete [Pre-Workshop survey](https://www.surveymonkey.com/r/dcpreworkshopassessment?workshop_id=2019-04-11-gwu). *We use this to calibrate the pace of the workshop and, together with a post-workshop survey, to assess how it went.*
+- Complete [**Pre-Workshop survey**](https://www.surveymonkey.com/r/dcpreworkshopassessment?workshop_id=2019-04-11-gwu). *We use this to calibrate the pace of the workshop and, together with a post-workshop survey, to assess how it went.*

 **CODE OF CONDUCT:**
 - The workshop follows a code of conduct, which can be found [here](https://gwu-omics2019.readthedocs.io/en/latest/code_of_conduct.html). (*tl;dr:* Be Nice and Respect each other.)